 SECTION 302 FIRE PERFORMANCE

 302.1 General.
-Testing performed in accordance with any of the tests listed in Section 302 shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use.
-Sections 302.2 through 302.8 apply to low-density and medium-density spray-applied foam plastic insulation; Section 302.9 applies to roofing applications.
+Testing performed in accordance with the tests listed in Section 302 shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use.
+Sections 302.2 through 302.6apply to low-density and medium-density spray-applied foam plastic insulation; Section 7 applies to use in Types I-IV Construction; Section 302.8 applies to roofing applications and Section 302,9 applies Spray-applied foam plastic sealants.

 302.2 Surface-burning characteristics tests.

 302.2.1 Flame-spread index.
-The insulation shall exhibit a maximum flame-spread index of 75 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).
+The insulation shall exhibit a flame-spread index not greater than 75 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).

 302.2.2 Smoke-developed index.
-The insulation shall exhibit a maximum smoke-developed index of 450 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).
+The insulation shall exhibit a smoke-developed index not greater than 450 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).

 302.2.3 Qualification of thicknesses greater than 4 inches.
-For spray-applied foam plastic insulation that is intended to be applied at a thickness greater than 4 inches (102 mm), fire testing shall be conducted in accordance with NFPA 286 (with acceptance criteria of Section 803.1.2.1 of the International Building Code), FM 4880, UL 1040 and UL 1715.
+For spray-applied foam plastic insulation that is intended to be applied at a thickness greater than 4 inches (102 mm), the insulation shall comply with Section 302.2.1 and Section 302.2.2, and the end-use qualified based on testing in accordance with NFPA 286 (using acceptance criteria of Section 803.1.1 of the International Building Code or Section 303.6 of the International Residential Code), FM 4880, UL 1040 or UL 1715.

+Exception: Under the International Residential Code, spray-applied foam plastic insulation greater than 4 inches (102 mm) shall be used under the following conditions:

-302.3 Use with a thermal barrier.
-When the spray-applied foam plastic insulation is intended to be installed with a thermal barrier separating the insulation from the interior of a building, there is no limitation on the thickness when the spray-applied foam plastic has a flame-spread index no greater than 25 and smoke-developed index no greater than 450 when tested in accordance with ASTM E84 or UL 723 at a thickness of 4 inches (102 mm) and the maximum density intended for use.
-The thermal barrier shall comply with the requirements of IBC Section 2603.4 or IRC Section R316.4, as applicable.
+The spray-applied foam plastic insulation has a flame-spread index not greater than 25 and smoke-developed index not greater than 450 when tested in accordance with ASTM E84 or UL 723 at a thickness of 4 inches (102 mm) and the maximum density intended for use.

+The spray-applied foam plastic insulation is separated from the interior of the building by 1/2-inch (12.7 mm) gypsum wallboard or by a material that is tested in accordance with and meets the acceptance criteria of both the Temperature Transmission Fire Test and the Integrity Fire Test of NFPA 275.

-302.4 Alternative thermal barrier assembly—room corner fire tests.
-When the spray-applied foam plastic insulation is intended to be installed without the use of a thermal barrier separating the insulation from the interior of a building, the requirements of this section shall apply.
+302.3 Alternative thermal barrier assembly—room corner fire tests.
+Where the spray-applied foam plastic insulation is installed without the use of a Code-prescribed thermal barrier separating the insulation from the interior of a building, the requirements of this section shall apply.

 Assemblies containing spray-applied foam plastic insulation shall be qualified by use of one of the room corner fire tests specified in Section 302.4.1, 302.4.2 or 302.4.3.
 The testing shall be performed on spray-applied foam plastic insulation at the maximum thickness and density intended for use.
 Placement of the gas burner or wood crib under this section shall comply with the maximum average measured distance between the burner or crib as shown in Figure 1.

-302.4.1 NFPA 286.
-When the spray-applied foam plastic insulation is tested in accordance with NFPA 286, it shall comply with the following Conditions 1 through 5:
+302.3.1 NFPA 286.
+Where the spray-applied foam plastic insulation is tested in accordance with NFPA 286, it shall comply with the following Conditions 1 through 5:

-1. During the 40 kW exposure, flames shall not spread to the ceiling.
+1. During the 40-kW exposure, flames shall not spread to the ceiling.

 2. The flame shall not spread to the outer extremity of the sample on any wall or ceiling.